-Common Space Areas (CSAs) are: kitchen, study lounge, TV lounge, dining room, Hallways, lobbies and all other CSAs cannot be used for storage of belongings.
+Common Space Areas are: kitchen, study lounge, living room, dining room, Hallways, lobbies and all other CSAs cannot be used for storage of belongings.
 This includes study materials.

 Overnight storage of study materials or supplies in the common space areas is prohibited.

-CSAs are not to be shut-off or closed for general resident use.
-(IE If guests are hanging out with a resident in a CSA then residents are allowed to share in use of the space).
+Common Space Areas are not to be shut-off or closed for general resident use.
+(IE If guests are hanging out with a resident in a Common Space Area then residents are allowed to share in use of the space).

 - Study Lounge